mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

 ## Activating the feature

-The Enhanced Project Workflow can be activated in different ways, depending on your needs.

 :::info
-In order to access the feature, please request the support of a Mia-Platform referent.
+In order to activate the feature on a project or Company, please open a service request and ask for the support of a Mia-Platform referent.
-To create a new Company or to activate feature toggles, please open a Service Request.
 :::

+The Enhanced Project Workflow can be activated by enabling two different feature toggles.
+This operation can ba performed by your Mia-Platform referent, who will choose the option that most fits your needs.

 The `ENABLE_CONF_GENERATION_ON_DEPLOY` feature toggle can be activated on a new project or Company to enable the enhanced project workflow.
 The feature toggle activates the new versioning system and the generation of Kubernetes configurations at the time of deployment.
-It can be enabled for a single project or for an entire Company, which means all projects in the Company will adopt the new workflow.
+It can be enabled for a single project or for an entire Company, which means all projects in the Company, old and new ones, will adopt the new workflow.

 If you already have a Company with some projects, and you do not wish to migrate them to the new approach just yet, you can choose the `ENABLE_CREATE_PROJECT_WITH_SAVE_CONFIG_ON_DEPLOY` feature toggle, to be activated on the Company.
 This feature toggle makes sure that all new projects in the Company will be created with the new workflow, while leaving the existing ones untouched.